Hyp-ed/workshops-2022/03-advanced-cpp/README.md

 You can either come up with some inputs that are out of order or you may use `std::shuffle` to randomise the tests.

 > Modify `randomInput` to test `workshop::sortByAge` with irregular inputs.

+# Exercise 3 - Linear Regression

+For this exercise, two functions have been implemented.
+One to calculate the mean of a sample (a vector of points).
+The other performs a simple linear regression on a sample and returns a linear model.

+We think the implementations work, but we cannot be sure until we actually test them.
+It will be up to you to come up with some tests to verify both of them work correctly.

+> Create a file `test/03_linear_regression.hpp` add tests for both `calculateMean` and `linearRegression`.

+Note that once the file has been created you may need to delete your build directory and run CMake again.

+Some properties you may find interesting:

+1. The mean of a single point is itself.
+2. The mean of a sample lies on the linear regression line.
+3. If the data has a perfect linear relation, all the points will lie on the linear regression line.